PaBox/VCI-100-Mapping-for-MIXXX/README.md

 # VCI-100-Mapping-for-MIXXX
-This repository should help anybody who still has a Vestax VCI-100 and wants to use MIXXX without sacrificing the capabilities off this controller.
+This repository should help anybody who still has a Vestax VCI-100 and wants to use MIXXX without sacrificing the capabilities of this controller.

  Missing (priorities top to bottom):
  1. Finish effects